andrewacashner/hearingfaithms/chapters/chapter-3.md

 The differences between the texts set by Jalón and Padilla are consistent with the explanation that *Cantores* is an adaptation of *Voces* to suit less Gongoresque tastes, and that it is not an especially skillful adaption.
+The relationships between the three settings are summarized in table `ref:table:Voces-connections`.
 Since Santiago's villancico from before 1634 has the same incipits as Padilla's 1657 setting, and since Jalón was Santiago's successor at Seville and composed his *Cantores* setting only two Christmas--Epiphany seasons after Santiago's